BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 For more information on this topic, please refer to [here](https://blog.mturk.com/tutorial-understanding-hits-and-assignments-d2be35102fbd).

 ## Creation of AWS Account
-You probably will not need to use your own account.
-The lab will provide an official account for you because they will pay the fee.
+You will not need to use your own account if the lab provides an official account for you because they will pay the fee.
 However, it is better for testing the experiment using Sandbox, in which case you still need to use your own account.
 The following procedure shows how you can create an AWS account using an existing email address.